 3. The Barbell Hip Thrust

-The Barbell Hip Thrust is unquestionably one of the most effective exercises for building strength, power, muscle size, and increasing the athleticism of your hips.
+The Barbell Hip Thrust is unquestionably one of the most effective exercises for building strength, power, and muscle size, and increasing the athleticism of your hips.

 It’s an advanced movement that starts with a challenging and intense movement but ends with a much more manageable explosive movement.